rmlibre/aiootp/PREADME.rst

             number += 1

-    # This is a chained async generator that salts then hashes then yields each output.
+    # This is a chained async generator that salts then hashes then yields

+    # each output ->

     salt = await aiootp.acsprng()